tatma/simple-receipt-api/README.md

 * build the basket, which contains the items;
 * build the receipt using the basket's information;
 * build the response for the remote client;
-* ...and in the meanwhile this happens, it is ready to catch different kind of exceptions, in order to produce different "reason of failure" for the client;
+* ...and in the meantime this happens, it is ready to catch different kind of exceptions, in order to produce different "reason of failure" for the client;

 **OOP** has been used mainly for addressing problems closer to the application domain:
    * classes in `/entity` are used for modeling;